Exact Algorithms and Lower Bounds for Stable Instances of Euclidean k-Means: Solving Low-Dimensional Stable Instances

 Let $\mathfrak{F}_k = \{\loc \subseteq \fa : |\loc| = k\}$ be set of {\em feasible} solutions.
 Consider Algorithm \ref{alg:local}, which is the standard $\rho$-swap local search algorithm with slight modification that in each step it performs the swap that yields the best improvement.

 Each iteration runs in polynomial time because $\rho$ is a constant.
 Unlike standard polynomial-time local search algorithms that stop once no improvement by a factor of $\eps/k$ can be made, our algorithm simply terminates once no improvement is possible at all.
 We will argue that the algorithm terminates in a polynomial number of iterations in $(1+\eps')$-stable instances and give an explicit bound on the number of iterations.

-An interesting observation on the quality of the returned solutions in non-stable instances is made at the end of this section: informally it says that if we truncate the main loop of Algorithm \ref{alg:local} to a polynomial number of iterations, then in $(1+\eps')$-stable instances it finds the optimum solution and in arbitrary instances of \kmeans in $\mathbb R^d$ it finds a $(1+O(\eps))$-approximate solution.
+An interesting observation on the quality of the returned solutions in non-stable instances is made at the end of this section: informally it says that if we truncate the main loop of Algorithm \ref{alg:local} to a polynomial number of iterations, then in $(1+\eps')$-stable instances it finds the optimum solution and, further, in arbitrary instances of \kmeans in $\mathbb R^d$ it finds a $(1+O(\eps))$-approximate solution.

 Let $\opt \in \mathfrak{F}_k$ be the unique optimum solution.
 For any set $\loc \in \mathfrak{F}_k$, define the following: \begin{itemize} \item For $j \in \cl$, let $\sigma(j, \loc)$ be the centre in $\loc$ nearest to to $j$, breaking ties by some fixed ordering of $\fa$. \item $\overline{\cl}_\loc = \{j \in \cl : \sigma(j, \loc) \in \loc-\opt \text{ and } \sigma(j, \opt) \in \opt-\loc\}$. \item $\Psi(\loc) = \sum_{j \in \overline{\cl}_\loc} \delta(j, \sigma(j, \loc))^2 + \delta(j, \sigma(j, \opt))^2$. \end{itemize}